1. Home

 With specific calendar date fulfilment, you can do just that.

-This is great for when you’re pre-selling access to a course and students get access to the content on a specific date all together.
+This is ideal for pre-selling access to a course and all students get access to the content on a specific date at the same time.

 Just like all other drip methods you can also mix and match as needed.
 If you don’t want all the content to drip on the same date, you can spread things out to drip out across multiple fixed dates.